 - What is the role of the U.S. Supreme Court?

-- If the Supreme Court had decided Plessy v.
-Ferguson in Plessy’s favor, do you think the decision would have been enforced?
+- If the Supreme Court had decided Dred Scott v.
+Sandford in Scott’s favor, do you think the decision would have been enforced?
 Why or why not?
 When making a decision, do you think the Supreme Court should consider whether it will be enforced?
 Explain.

 For Further Reading